Hengle/Folkvangr/Trailer Outline.md

 ### Game Cinematic Trailer
 This trailer would showcase some of the more interesting locations from the entire game.
 Creating assets, animation, and production quality rendering would be challenging on a short timeline, and would require more resources than are currently available.

+### Deathbed scene
+This more dramatic scene would set up the backstory of the two main characters in the game without the need for exposition or flashbacks later on.
+Not sure this would be a subject most other people would want to work on.

 ### 7-12 Minute Animated Short
 The graphics and rigging technicalities make this better suited to a small independent production with funding.
 A funded animation could features dialogue and multiple characters, or other technical areas and art styles.